EMS Stat Data Link™Ambulance and Emergency Blood Testing

 EMS Stat Data Link, Connectivity and Data Storage

-The connectivity meters store up to 1,000 patient results and offer Bluetooth connectivity.
-They offer comprehensive point-of-care features including operator and patient ID, preset or customized test result comments, quality control prompting and lockout for unauthorized use.
-The meters feature touchscreen operation and a bright color display.
+The meters store up to 1,000 patient results and offer wireless connectivity.
+Comprehensive point-of-care features include operator and patient ID, preset or customized test result comments, quality control prompting and lockout for unauthorized use, touchscreen operation and a bright color display.

 EMS Stat Data Link, Carrying Case